The shocking murder of The Beatles’ John Lennon (1980)

-The assailant was identified as Mark David Chapman, 25, who was only 7 when the Beatles first burst upon the world stage in 1963 with “I Wanna Hold Your Hand.”
+The assailant was identified as Mark David Chapman, 25, who was only 7 when The Beatles first burst upon the world stage in 1963 with “I Want to Hold Your Hand.”

 Police say Lennon’s wife, Yoko Ono, looked on in horror as Chapman assumed a combat stance and pumped five bullets into the rock star’s chest and arms.

 Former Beatle John Lennon shot to death outside New York home

 “I’m shot,” Lennon cried and slumped to the floor.